Master's in Biomedical Sciences

 Concentrations

 Three concentration-specific elective courses will be required in the student’s chosen concentration.
 The elective courses are designed to build upon the required core courses as well as serve as the basis for the student’s MS Independent Project.
 Each concentration is led by one or more faculty scholars or “track leaders.”
 In addition to taking classes from faculty track leaders, students will also receive tailored guidance on faculty mentor placement for their independent project.
-See the FAQ for more information on the independent project.

 Science Communication